• Location: On the corner of Torstrasse and Prenzlauer Allee.

 - Address: Torstrasse 1, Berlin.

 - Nearest Metro/Subway: The Mollstr./Prenzlauer Allee Tram/Bus stop is right outside the hotel, from where there are trams to the Hauptbahnhof and Alexanderplatz.
 The #200 bus takes a leisurely route right through central Berlin to the western end of the Tiergarten, passing many of Berlin’s major sights.
-Alternatively, there are 2 subway stations within a short walk: Alexanderplatz (0.5 mile, 10-minute walk) and Rosa-Luxemburg-Platz (0.3 mile, 6-minute walk).
+Alternatively, there are 2 subway stations within a short walk: Alexanderplatz (0.5 mile) and Rosa-Luxemburg-Platz (0.3 mile).

 - Area: The hotel is on the cusp of Mitte and Prenzlauer Berg, former East Berlin neighborhoods that are now 2 of the city’s coolest.
 To the south is the trendy Scheunenviertel/Hackescher Markt district, whose courtyards feature some of the best shopping in the city.
 To the north, head for Kollwitzplatz or Kastanienallee for several chic stores and restaurants.
 While both areas have been heavily gentrified since the city’s reunification, there are still hints of Soviet shabbiness to be found wandering their streets if you’re here for Cold War history.

-- How To Get There: From Berlin Central Station, it’s 15 minutes (2.5 miles) via taxi or public transport.
+- How to Get There: From Berlin Central Station, it’s 15 minutes (2.5 miles) via taxi or public transport.
 From Tegel Airport, it’s a 30-minute taxi ride (7 miles) or around 40 minutes by public transport.
-From Schönefeld Airport, it’s 40-50 minutes (14 miles) by taxi or public transport.
+From Brandenburg Airport, it’s 45 minutes (14 miles) by taxi or public transport.

 Soho House Berlin – The Basics